Opticos/gwsl/tutorials/manual.md

 7.  **Help:** Umm...
 This opens the [GWSL help page](https://opticos.github.io/gwsl/help.html).
 8.  **About:** Shows GWSL credits, version, and license information.

-*Note: If any of these features are missing you might want to make sure you have all the (prerequisites installed)[#prerequisites].*
+*Note: If any of these features are missing you might want to make sure you have all the [prerequisites installed](#prerequisites).*

 ### Configuring a WSL Distro for use with GWSL ###